mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/install/air-gapped/new/index.md

     ```

     - `AWS_VPC_ID`: the VPC ID where the cluster will be created.
-    - `AWS_SUBNET_IDS`: a comma seperated list of one or more private Subnet IDs with each one in a different Availability Zone, the cluster control-plane and worker nodes will automatically be spread across these Subnets.
+    - `AWS_SUBNET_IDS`: a comma-separated list of one or more private Subnet IDs with each one in a different Availability Zone.
+The cluster control-plane and worker nodes will automatically be spread across these Subnets.
-    - `AWS_ADDITIONAL_SECURITY_GROUPS`: a comma seperated list of one or more Security Groups IDs to use in addition to the ones automatically created by [CAPA][capa].
+    - `AWS_ADDITIONAL_SECURITY_GROUPS`: a comma-seperated list of one or more Security Groups IDs to use in addition to the ones automatically created by [CAPA][capa].
     - `AWS_AMI_ID`: the AMI ID to use for control-plane and worker nodes.

     <p class="message--important"><strong>IMPORTANT: </strong>The VPC requires the <code>ec2</code>, <code>elasticloadbalancing</code>, <code>secretsmanager</code>, and <code>autoscaling</code> VPC endpoints to be already present.</p>

     <p class="message--important"><strong>IMPORTANT: </strong>You must tag the subnets as described below to allow for Kubernetes to create ELBs for services of type <code>LoadBalancer</code> in those subnets.
-Not tagging can cause the subnets to not receive an ELB and display an <code>Error syncing load balancer, failed to ensure load balancer; could not find any suitable subnets for creating the  ELB.</code> message.</p>
+If the subnets are not tagged, they will not receive an ELB and the following error displays: <code>Error syncing load balancer, failed to ensure load balancer; could not find any suitable subnets for creating the  ELB.</code>.</p>

-    The tags should be as following, where `<CLUSTER_NAME>` corresponds the name set in `CLUSTER_NAME` environment variable:
+    The tags should be set as follows, where `<CLUSTER_NAME>` corresponds to the name set in `CLUSTER_NAME` environment variable:

     ```text
     kubernetes.io/cluster = <CLUSTER_NAME>